-What is the difference between brown and white eggs?
+What's the difference between brown and white eggs

 Shell colour varies with the breed of hen and is not related to quality, nutrients, flavour or cooking characteristics.
 The breed of hen determines the colour of the shell.
 Hens with white feathers and ear lobes lay white eggs; hens with red feathers and ear lobes lay brown eggs.
 There is no difference in quality, flavour, or nutritional value of the egg.